-Table 4-1 Veritas File System features Feature Description Access Control Lists An Access Control List (ACL) stores a series of entries that identify specific users or groups and their access privileges for a directory or file.
+Description An Access Control List (ACL) stores a series of entries that identify specific users or groups and their access privileges for a directory or file.
 A file may have its own ACL or may share an ACL with other files.
 ACLs have the advantage of specifying detailed access permissions for multiple users and groups.
+On Linux, ACLs are supported on cluster file systems.
 See the getfacl(1) and setfacl(1) manual pages.